 Student Drug and Alcohol Testing Policy

-Courses involving the operation of heavy equipment and/or vehicles fall under our Student Drug and Alcohol Testing Policy.
+Courses involving the operation of heavy equipment and/or vehicles fall under our Student Drug and Alcohol Testing Policies.
 Students must complete additional admissions requirements in order to participate in these courses.
-As of Fall 2020, operating courses with drug testing are: AGNR-56, CONS-46, CONS-47, CONS-148, CONS-149A, CONS-55A-D, and certain sections of CONS-94.You can email email@example.com to request conditional registration permission for these courses.
-Include your first and last name, Shasta College student ID (if available), and current contact information.
+To register for these courses, start by filling out a registration permission request on our website.

 Our drug and alcohol testing policy ensures the safety of our students and classes, and it prepares our students to meet the expectations of their future workplace.
 Drug and alcohol testing is a standard practice in industries involving heavy machinery and truck-driving.
 By implementing pre-employment, random, reasonable suspicion, and post-accident drug and alcohol testing, our program educates students in workplace expectations involving controlled substances and ensures they are equipped to meet those standards.